Courtney Johnston

 Legislative style

-Proactive sponsor of resolutions and ordinances focusing on community recognition and urban development.
+Proactive sponsor of resolutions and ordinances addressing community issues and infrastructure improvements.

 Voting record